PDF Accessibility: Why It’s Also Crucial for AI and SEO

 Conclusion

-Accessibility is not an optional extra, but a prerequisite for content to function properly.
-By creating structured PDFs, you lay the groundwork to ensure that content is not only accessible but also usable by systems.
+Accessibility isn’t an extra feature, it’s a prerequisite for content to function properly for people, search engines, and AI systems.
+By creating structured PDFs, you lay the groundwork for content that is not only accessible but also machine-readable.